Rowno/roland.codes/about/index.md

 Me
 --
-I'm Roland Warmerdam and I’m a programmer in New Zealand.
-I develop in a number of different technologies, but I specialise in frontend web development.
-I enjoy experimenting and developing web apps using the latest web standards and learning about new languages and technologies.
+I'm a programmer based in New Zealand who develops in a number of different technologies but specialises in frontend web development.
+I enjoy experimenting/developing web apps using the latest web standards and learning about new technologies.
 I’m also an avid Linux user and dabble in server administration on my virtual private server.

 Website
 -------